apchamb2/IOT_gateway/README.md

 2. Run the client to send synthetic sensor data: python client.py

-   The client sends multiple data points to the gRPC server, which in turn stores them in MongoDB.
+   The client sends multiple data points to the gRPC server and kafka consumer, which in turn stores them in MongoDB.

 -----------------------------------------------------